mwendwasamuel/Phase-4-week-2-code-challenge/README.md

     Interact with the API via the React frontend.
     Use Postman to make requests to the Flask server.

-**he frontend code is available to help you test your API in a realistic setting.**
+**The frontend code is available to help you test your API in a realistic setting.**
 Models

 You need to create the following relationships in your database: